🕒Reading time: 6 minutes

 10. The answer you are looking for is "No"

-Anything that isn't sitting right with you, has only one answer.
+Anything that isn't sitting right with you, only has one answer.
 This year we're done bending over backwards for others, who don't even really see us.
 If you don't want to or can't, for whatever reason, the answer is always "No".

 And "No" is a full sentence.